abhineet123/p2s-video/README.md

 python -m pip install -r requirements.txt
 ```

-More detailed setup instructions for other platforms along with bug fixes and GPU related stuff like CUDA are available in [cmd/p2s_setup.md](cmd/p2s_setup.md).
+More detailed commands for other platforms along with bug-fixes and GPU related stuff (e.g. CUDA installation) are available in [cmd/p2s_setup.md](cmd/p2s_setup.md).
-It also contains lots of other setup-related commands we have used in the course of our experiments but which will likely be irrelevant to your use-case.
+This file also contains lots of other setup-related commands we have used in the course of our experiments but which will likely be irrelevant to your use-case.

 <a id="run_"></a>
 # Run